Настраиваем прокси сервер на платформе Docker

 - Server.

-There are 2 ways to configure it: via the command line and using a config file.
-The command line procedure looks like this:
+There are 2 ways to set up: via command line and using a config file.
+Working in the command line looks like this:

-- Since you will use the parameter proxy.example.com:Port, you need to find out the IP address of your proxy and the port being used.
+- Since you'll use the parameter proxy.example.com:Port, you need to find out the IP address of your proxy and the port used.

-.dockerfolder.
-It should contain a file namedconfig.json.
-Create it if missing. - In the file, using your preferred code editor, enter the following lines:
+- In the file, using your favorite code editor, enter the following lines:

 {